gromomarketingdev/gromomarketingdev/README.md

 ### Hey Everyone 👋

-I started my website development career back in 2012 with my main focus in E-Commerce.
-Throughout the years I have perfected my craft by taking over 10,000 hours in courses and achieving multiple certificates and degrees.
-My studies were completed in Miami, FL which then led me to pursue the niche of marketing.
-Upon discovering how powerful both niches are, I combined them and have been providing website development + marketing services since 2015.
+I began my career in web and mobile development in 2012, with a primary focus on e-commerce.
+Over the years, I have honed my skills by completing over 10,000 hours of courses and earning multiple certificates and degrees.
+I completed my studies in Miami, FL, which led me to explore the field of marketing.
+After realizing the immense potential of both niches, I merged them and have been offering website development and marketing services since 2015.

-I am specialized in:
-- Go: Golang,
-- .NET: C#, .Net Framework, ASP.NET, ASP.NET MVC, ASP.NET Core, VB.NET, Azure, Umbraco,
-- Node: Node.js, Express,
-- Angular: Angular 1.x, Angular 2, Angular 4, Angular 5, Angular 6, Angular 7, Angular 8, Angular 9, Angular 10,
-- React: React.JS, Redux, Next.js,
-- Vue: Vue.js, Vuex, Vuetify, Vue Router, Nuxt.js,
-- DataBase: Azure Custom DB, MS SQL Server, MySQL, PostgreSQL, MongoDB,
-- Restful API,

-The main thing I focus on when working with my clients is communication.
-This is the basis of all healthy and successful business relationships.
-I have a 100% success track record with my clients and take into consideration their time when performing any job.
-I take pride in making your vision a reality on the internet.
-If you are looking for someone to design and develop your new website or web application, I am your full-stack developer!
+The primary aspect I prioritize when collaborating with my clients is communication, as it serves as the foundation for all prosperous and positive business connections.
+I boast a 100% success rate with my clients and value their time when executing any task.
+I take great pride in transforming your vision into a tangible reality on the internet.
+If you are seeking a full-stack developer to design and develop your new website or web application, I am the ideal candidate for the job!

 ### Languages and Tools:
 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/rust/rust.png"></code>